 DSP allows for the collection of data for a dispersion test analysis wherein absorption coefficients, wavelength vs. step number and resolution vs. step number equations for each slit is determined.

-This is a command generally reserved for factory use or for use during an instrument recalibration.
+This is a command generally reserved for factory use or for use during an instrument recalibration if it is suspected that constants are incorrect.

 DSSUM Direct Sun Data Summary